Iron Mountain High School

 Iron Mountain High School is a public high school located in the city of Iron Mountain, Michigan, United States.

-The Iron Mountain Public School District also includes North Elementary, East Elementary, and Central Middle School.
-As of 2020, both the Central Middle School and East Elementary buildings are not in use.
-The North Elementary building holds grades EK–4, and the Iron Mountain High School building holds grades 5–12.
+The Iron Mountain Public School District also includes North Elementary.
+As of 2026, Central Middle School building is now in use serving 4th-5th grade as North Elementary downtown campus.

+North Elementary School includes EK-5.
+The Iron Mountain Middle/High School includes 6-12.

+The North Elementary building holds grades EK–3.
+North Elementary downtown campus [previously known as Central Middle School building] holds 4-5th.
+The Iron Mountain Middle/High School building holds grades 6–12.

 History

 The first school in the Iron Mountain area opened in 1881 on the corner of Brown and Iron Mountain Street, where classes were held from 1881 to 1893.
 Another one-room school was built sometime between 1882 and 1884 on Fifth Street in Iron Mountain.
 In 1884, the Central School building was built at 300 West B Street, where the current high school building stands.
 This building had two stories with eight rooms and housed all grades, and whose first graduating class of three students graduated in 1889.
 Subsequent public schools built in Iron Mountain before Iron Mountain High School were Chapin School in 1889, Ludington School in 1891, Hulst School in 1892, Lincoln School in 1896, Farragut School in 1899, and Washington School in 1900.